-What happens if you don’t have a will or Living Trust?
+What happens if I don't have a Will or Living Trust?

-What happens to children or dependents if you do not have an estate plan?
+What happens to children or dependents if I do not have an estate plan?

 Minor children, or dependents with special needs, may have their fate decided by a court if you do not have an estate plan.
 Courts typically place children with next of kin, but these may not be the people that you would have chosen to care for your children or to control any money you have left to your children.
 This can result in your children's inheritance and family heirlooms being lost or spent by guardians.

 When you make an estate plan, you have the opportunity to consider many different factors that may affect minor children.
 You can come up with the best plan possible in a worst-case scenario.
 You can take your time in deciding who would make the best guardian — and who would be the best backup guardian if your first choice is not available.
 You can provide funds for the guardian to care for your children, as well as designate money to pay for higher education expenses or serve as a nest egg for young adulthood.
 It is important to understand that the person you name as guardian does not have to be the same person who controls any funds set aside for your children's care.
 You can name a different person, or professional, to be responsible for your children's money.
 That person can work with the guardian to ensure the children are provided for financially.
 Dividing up these duties generally works better in many families.